LukaszPasich/Cookable-MS3/README.md

 7. My Recipes page:
 	- TEST 7.1 - _Add new recipe_ button on top of the page brings user to the _Add Recipe_ page - YES
 	- TEST 7.2 - _'To browse all recipes click here'_ link on the bottom of the page brings user to the _Recipes_ page - YES
 	- TEST 7.3 - Clicking on any recipe listed on _My Recipes_ page brings user to the full recipe description page of that particular recipe - YES
+	- TEST 7.4 - If user doesn't have any recipes uploaded the 'No recipes uploaded' message is displayed on the page- YES

 &nbsp;